andyshep/CoreDataPlaygrounds/core-data-playground.md

 }
 ```

 Until this point, the context has remained "empty", per se.
 When the context is saved it will send out notifications about the object state changes.
 As an optional step, we can create a `NotificationListener` and subscribe to the context notifications.
-In a real app, this object would likely correspond to a [Fetched Results Controller](https://developer.apple.com/library/ios/documentation/CoreData/Reference/NSFetchedResultsController_Class/Reference/Reference.html) or another object on your data model.
+In an iOS app, this object would likely correspond to a [Fetched Results Controller](https://developer.apple.com/library/ios/documentation/CoreData/Reference/NSFetchedResultsController_Class/Reference/Reference.html) or another object on your data model.
 In a Playground setup, we'll use [`printf()` debugging](http://stackoverflow.com/a/189570) to peak behind the scenes and examine the notifications sent by Core Data.`

 ```swift
 class NotificationListener: NSObject {